Jalilg/OSGIS-week7/assignment/README.md

 ```

 Try this as an exercise in imagining the higher level structure of your
 code.
-We're not writing javascript so much as outlining how our
+We're not writing javascript!
+Here, we are trying to outline how our
 javascript will be written.
 Try to describe your functions in terms of
 the types of things you expect to put in and the types of things you
 expect to get out.